JosephLai241/URS/README.md

 ![CSV Sample](https://github.com/JosephLai241/Universal-Reddit-Scraper/blob/master/.github/Screenshots/r_csv.png)

 ----------------------------------------------------------------------------------------------------------------------------

 ### Redditor Scraper

 Use the `-u` flag to indicate a Redditor and the number of results returned.
 The program will then display the type of scrape and check if the Redditor(s) exist.
 It will display a list of invalid Redditors, if applicable.

 **These scrapes were designed to be used with JSON only.
-Exporting to CSV is not recommended, but it will still work. **
+Exporting to CSV is not recommended, but it will still work.**

 Scraping 5 results for each of u/spez's user attributes and export to JSON:

 ![Redditor Scraping 1](https://github.com/JosephLai241/Universal-Reddit-Scraper/blob/master/.github/Screenshots/u_1.png)

 There are a couple user lists that are typically restricted and will raise an 403 HTTP Forbidden exception.
 If you are forbidden from accessing a list, the program will display its name and append "FORBIDDEN" to that section in the export file.

 ![Redditor Scraping 2](https://github.com/JosephLai241/Universal-Reddit-Scraper/blob/master/.github/Screenshots/u_2.png)

 **JSON Sample:**

 ![Redditor JSON](https://github.com/JosephLai241/Universal-Reddit-Scraper/blob/master/.github/Screenshots/u_json.png)

 ----------------------------------------------------------------------------------------------------------------------------

 ### Comments Scraper

-Use the `-c` flag to indicate a post and the number of comments returned.
-The program will then display the type of scrape and check if the post(s) exist.
+Use the `-c` flag to indicate a submission and the number of comments returned.
+The program will then display the type of scrape and check if the submission(s) exist.
 It will display a list of invalid posts, if applicable.

-**I have designed this functionality to work best with JSON and strongly recommend this export option, however you will still be able to get your results if you choose to export to CSV instead. **
+**These scrapes were designed to be used with JSON only.
+Exporting to CSV is not recommended, but it will still work.**

 There are two ways you can scrape comments with this program.
 You can indicate a number to return a structured JSON file that includes down to third-level replies.
 Or you can specify `0` comments to be returned and the program will return an unstructured JSON file of all comments.

 **Structured Scrape**

-Scraping 10 comments from [this Reddit post](https://www.reddit.com/r/ProgrammerHumor/comments/9ozauu/a_more_accurate_representation_of_what_happened/) and export to JSON:
+Scraping 10 comments from [this Reddit submission](https://www.reddit.com/r/ProgrammerHumor/comments/9ozauu/a_more_accurate_representation_of_what_happened/) and export to JSON:

 ![Comments Scraping 1](https://github.com/JosephLai241/Universal-Reddit-Scraper/blob/master/.github/Screenshots/c_1.png)